cuenca-mx/arcus-read-only/README.md

 # arcus-read-only
 Read only proxy for arcus

-Accept all GETs and relay to arcus. `X-ARCUS-DESTINATION-HOST` the destination host in the case of sandbox vs production
+Accept only GETs and relay to arcus. `X-ARCUS-SANDBOX` will specify if the request is being made to the sandbox or prod environment.